Algebraic power scaling in a slowly-quenched bosonic quantum battery: Conclusions

-\textit{Conclusions.}---We have demonstrated that a slow-quench charging protocol in a coherently driven oscillator battery leads to an algebraic scaling of the charging power with the quench duration, $P_{B,m} \propto \tau_Q^{\alpha}$.
+We have demonstrated that a slow-quench charging protocol in a coherently driven oscillator battery leads to algebraic scaling of both the maximum stored energy and charging power with the quench duration, $E_{B,m}\propto \tau_Q^{2\alpha}$ and $P_{B,m} \propto \tau_Q^{\alpha}$.
 This temporal extensivity allows the battery to overcome the energy limitations imposed by coherent Rabi oscillations in standard constant-coupling schemes.
-Our results suggest an optimal driving protocol where the interaction is turned off at $t_m$ to store the maximum energy.
+Our results suggest an optimal charging protocol in which the interaction is turned off at $t_m$ to store the maximum energy, which is fully extractable as ergotropy in the ideal closed model.
 Although higher quench exponents $r$ yield better scaling and higher power, they induce larger energy fluctuations and require precise timing near $\tau_Q$ due to the sharp peak.
 Furthermore, the inclusion of dissipation reveals a finite optimal quench duration, providing a practical bound for experimental implementations.
-Finally, the mapping to the Tavis-Cummings model suggests that this algebraic scaling is a universal feature shared with critical many-body systems dynamics and superradiant systems.
+Finally, the mapping to the Tavis-Cummings model suggests that this algebraic scaling may extend to collective-spin quantum batteries in the low-excitation regime.

-D.D. is supported by the APCTP Young Scientist Training (YST) program through the Science and Technology Promotion Fund and the Lottery Fund of the Korean Government and the Korean Local governments (Gyeongsangbuk-do Province and Pohang city).
-He also acknowledges the BRIN Postdoctoral Program in 2023, during which the ideas for this work emerged.
-All authors acknowledge QuasiLab and Mahameru BRIN for their mini-cluster and HPC facilities.